ElliotXie/documentation-website--1-/content/docs/introduction.md

 title: Introduction
 ---

 Welcome to the CASSIA R tutorial!
-This guide will walk you through using the CASSIA package in R for cell type annotation using Large Language Models (LLMs).
+This guide will walk you through using the CASSIA package in R for cell type annotation.

 ## What is CASSIA?